codingclubrvce/AI-ML-101/README.md

 Check out [contribution.md](contribution.md) for contribution guidelines.

 # Feedback and Support
-For any questions, feedback, or issues regarding the repository, feel free to open an issue or reach out to the Coding Club's ML Head.
+For any questions, feedback, or issues regarding the repository, feel free to open an issue or reach out to the Coding Club.

 Happy Coding!